apache/pulsar/site2/docs/admin-api-topics.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-### Delete (unsubscribe) subscription
+### Unsubscribe subscription

-When a subscription does not process messages any more, you can delete (unsubscribe) using one of the following methods.
+When a subscription does not process messages any more, you can unsubscribe it using one of the following methods.

 <!--DOCUSAURUS_CODE_TABS-->